This site requires a more recent version of Adobe Flash Player to function properly.

-Duke is one of the largest electric power companies in the United States, supplying and delivering energy to approximately 7.1 million U.S. customers.
-It has approximately 58,000 megawatts of electric generating capacity in the Carolinas, the Midwest and Florida, and natural gas distribution services in Ohio and Kentucky.
+Duke is one of the largest electric power companies in the United States, supplying and delivering energy to approximately 7.4 million U.S. customers.
+It has over 50,000 megawatts of electric generating capacity in the Carolinas, the Midwest and Florida, and natural gas distribution services in Ohio and Kentucky.
 Its commercial and international businesses own and operate diverse power generation assets in North America and Latin America, including a portfolio of renewable energy assets.
-The recent merger with Progress Energy increased Duke Energy's customers in its U.S. Franchised business from 4 million to 7.1 million.

-Although the U.S. Franchised Electric & Gas and International Energy divisions have similar profit margins, the revenue per MWh for the U.S. division is nearly 1.2 times that of the International Energy division.
+Although the U.S. Franchised Electric & Gas and International Energy divisions have similar profit margins, the revenue per MWh for the U.S. division is over 50% higher that of the International Energy division and around double that of the Commercial power business.
 Total MWh is around 7 times that of the International Energy division.
-These factors make the U.S. division by far Duke's most valuable division.
+These factors make the U.S. division the most valuable division for Duke.

 As a regulated utility, Duke essentially faces no competition in its markets.
-Accordingly it has been able to maintain its customer base while steadily increasing prices.
-Going forward the company should be able to pass on increases in input costs to consumers which will allow it to maintain its healthy margins.
+Accordingly, it has been able to maintain its customer base while steadily increasing prices.
+Going forward, we believe that the company should be able to pass on increases in input costs to consumers which will allow it to maintain its healthy margins.

 Progress merger increased scale

-The acquisition of Progress Energy greatly increased Duke's scale and customer base.
+The acquisition of Progress Energy, completed in July 2012, greatly increased Duke's scale and customer base.
 The company is now the largest utility in the U.S. The company should be able to realize substantial synergies from the merger which will improve its margins.
-However, we expect significant regulatory scrutiny going forward as a result of its newfound scale in addition to the controversy surrounding the management changes upon the closing of the acquisition.
-We expect that the company will face significant regulatory roadblocks when trying to increase rates or expand further.
+However, we expect significant regulatory scrutiny going forward as a result of the combined entity's new found scale in addition to the controversy surrounding the management changes upon the closing of the acquisition.
+We expect that the company will face significant regulatory roadblocks when trying to expand further.

-Prices of fossil fuels have recovered somewhat since plummeting during the economic downturn.
-Though they remain low, we do expect a long-term increase in prices of coal and natural gas, key inputs for electricity generation.
+Prices of fossil fuels have declined significantly following the shale gas boom in the U.S. Though they are low right now, we do expect a long-term increase in prices of coal and natural gas, key inputs for electricity generation.
 This will result in higher costs of production for Duke.
 If the company is unable to pass these costs along to customers in the form of higher rates (due to regulation) it will impact margins.

 How Does Trefis Modelling Work?